Skip to main content

 Academic Programs

-13 Morgantown colleges and schools offer 310 majors in agriculture, natural resources, and design; applied and human sciences; arts and sciences; business and economics; creative arts; dentistry; engineering and mineral resources; law; medicine; nursing; pharmacy; public health.
+12 Morgantown colleges and schools offer 300+ majors in agriculture and natural resources; applied human sciences; arts and sciences; business and economics; creative arts and media; dentistry; engineering and mineral resources; law; medicine; nursing; pharmacy; public health.
 Hundreds of distance education and online classes are available.

 Freshman Class Profile